Adam's Bridge: Hinduism

 The ancient Sanskrit epic Ramayana, in the Yuddhakanda, mentions a bridge constructed by the god Rama with aid from an army of Vanaras (monkeys or forest-dwellers) to reach the island Lanka and rescue his wife Sita from Ravana.

 In popular belief, Lanka is equated to present-day Sri Lanka.
-However, such a correspondence is not explicit in the Ramayana and a few verses can even be held to be against such an identification; some Sanskrit sources of the first millennium emphasize on the distinction.
-That said, Robert P. Goldman — acclaimed for his editorship of the Princeton translation of the epic into English — characterizes most of the Ramayana, including the Lanka Kanda, as "kind of [an] elaborate fairy tale" by design; attempts to probe into its historicity were misguided.
+However, such a correspondence is not explicit in the Ramayana and a few verses can even be held to be against such an identification; some Sanskrit sources of the first millennium emphasise on the distinction.
+Robert P. Goldman — who edited the Princeton translation of the epic into English — characterises most of the Ramayana, including the Lanka Kanda, as "kind of [an] elaborate fairy tale" by design; attempts to probe into its historicity were misguided.
 John Brockington, noted for his scholarship on Hindu epics, concurs.

 In extant historical sources, the equation between the two islands appears for the first time only in the Kasakudi Copper Plates of Nandivarman II (r. late-8th century) pertaining to the conquest of Sri Lanka by one of his ancestors; as Ramayana took a life of its own under the succeeding Cholas, the identification profferred, justifying their imperial ambitions to invade the island.
 The link would then be co-opted by the Aryacakravarti dynasty of Jaffna in presenting themselves as the guardians of the bridge.
 Nonetheless, two reputed medieval commentaries on the Ramayana — Ramanujiya (drafted c.
 1500 by Ramanuja) and Tattvadipika (drafted c.
 1550 by Mahesvaratirtha) — continued to make a distinction between Lanka and Sri Lanka.